 All our products are weathertight and extremely robust, withstanding shocks, vibrations and transport misuse*.
 The top-access design and smart vendilation allow the devices to operate anywhere from within their cases while standing vertically.

 A patent-pending, four-level, shock dampening design protects our devices from transport and handling issues.
-Measured shock attenuation is a factor of 6, i.e. a shock of 90Gs translates to 15Gs.
+Measured shock attenuation is a factor of 6, i.e. a shock of 90Gs is downgraded to 15Gs before it hits the system's internals (where the disks and processors are).
 This is how it works:

 Smart Temperature Sensor